Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 ## Amplify agents for Axway Open Banking

-The Axway Open Banking solution embeds the Discovery and traceability agent for Axway API Management.
-It gathers information about the Open Banking APIs to the Amplify platform.
+The Axway Open Banking solution embeds the discovery and traceability agents for Axway API Management.
+The agents gather information about the Open Banking APIs to send the Amplify platform.

 ### Amplify configuration